Pros and Cons of Raising the Minimum Wage

 - In companies with a fixed compensation budget, an increase to the minimum wage could result in layoffs or slower hiring.

-- Employers might hire fewer workers in the entry-level jobs needed to begin a career.
+- Employers might hire fewer workers in entry-level jobs, which might make it harder for workers to begin their careers.

 - An increase to the minimum wage would provide an incentive for employers to invest in automated processes, technology, and machinery to increase productivity rather than human resources.